brianhigh/big-file-types/Big_Data_File_Formats.md

 ## File Comparison Test Results

-For this project we were not too concerned about the time it takes to write the files since would be automating this as a batch and would only need to write them once.
+For this project we were not too concerned about the time it takes to write the files since we would be automating this as a batch and would only need to write the merged files once.

 What was of more concern was the amount of space the files would take, how long it would take to query them "on disk" and how long it would take to read entire